Have You Been Injured? We're Ready to Fight for You.

 While most individuals who suffer traumatic brain and head injuries expect to know what types of long-term impairments they are facing from the onset of their injury, this seldom happens.
 Signs and symptoms of a brain injury may initially seem non-existent.
 However, the severity of the brain damage may quickly become apparent within hours, days, and weeks after its onset.

-You’ll often hear Lexington brain injury lawyers like ours at Thomas Law Offices encourage you to see a doctor as soon as possible after a potential injury incident instead of waiting on symptoms to set in.
+You’ll often hear Lexington brain injury lawyers encourage you to see a doctor as soon as possible after a potential injury incident instead of waiting for symptoms to set in.

-Lexington brain injury attorneys like the ones at our Kentucky law firm do this because they’ve seen what happens when injury victims fail to seek immediate medical care after they experience a personal injury accident or fall victim to a violent crime.
-Many individuals make the mistake of assuming their condition will go left unchanged, without realizing they’re actually putting themselves at risk of life-altering injuries.
+Lexington brain injury lawyers like the ones at our Kentucky law firm do this because they’ve seen what happens when injury victims fail to seek immediate medical care after they experience a personal injury accident or fall victim to a violent crime.
+Many individuals make the mistake of assuming their condition will go left unchanged without realizing they’re actually putting themselves at risk of life-altering injuries.

 Therefore, take our experienced brain injury attorneys’ word for it.
 See a doctor after Lexington, KY car accidents, medical malpractice incidents, sports injuries, or any other type of accident that can result in a similar outcome.
 The peace of mind that you’ll derive by doing so is invaluable.

-What Type of Care May I Need After Sustaining a Traumatic Brain Injury?
+Care You May I Need After Sustaining Your Injury

 Our Lexington brain injury lawyers’ specializations in practice areas like this have afforded them a wealth of knowledge about what clients go through after sustaining TBIs.
 They often find themselves needing to visit the doctor, take medications, and undergo surgeries to repair brain damage after getting injured.